UniTasLibrary/equella.github.io/guides/InstallationAdminGuide.md

 6. Install openEQUELLA.
 7. Ensure the installation is functioning correctly.

+These requirements are covered in the remainder of the documentation.

 ## Install a Database

 All databases must be able to store character data using UTF-8 encoding.

 A database must be configured for use by openEQUELLA with openEQUELLA being the owner or having complete control of the database.
+That means the equella database user must have permission to create, modify and delete tables, indexes and constraints and to run, select, insert, delete and update queries.

 NOTE: When using multiple databases, only databases from one vendor may be used.
 For example, two Microsoft SQL Server databases could be used, but NOT a Microsoft SQL Server and a PostgreSQL Server database.
 The database vendor is selected when the openEQUELLA system is first installed, and the database configured during the openEQUELLA installation wizard is the default system database.

 ### Create an Oracle database instance for openEQUELLA
 Creating a database instance on Oracle should be managed by an experienced Oracle DBA.
 No step-by-step guide is provided, however to successfully install openEQUELLA on an Oracle database (10g, 11g and 12c) the openEQUELLA user (in the default install this is ‘equellauser’) must have the following:
-* Permissions: to create, modify and delete tables, indexes and constraints and to run, select, insert, delete and update queries.
 * Database Name: the name must not exceed 20 characters.
 * Database Username: the name must not exceed 20 characters.
 * Character Encoding: the character encoding must be set to Use Unicode (AL32UTF8).